The FranCloud blog

 Reading the filings, out loud.

 How FDDs work, what they reveal about franchise tech stacks, and how software vendors turn public filings into account lists.
-Ungated, sourced, refreshed as the corpus grows.
+Ungated, sourced, refreshed as the database grows.

 What FDDs Reveal About Franchise Tech Stacks